-Anita Isaacs is the Benjamin R. Collins Professor of Social Sciences and an Associate Professor of Political Science at Haverford College.
+Anita Isaacs is the Benjamin R. Collins Professor of Social Sciences and a Professor of Political Science at Haverford College.
 She specializes in the study of democracy, democratization and transitional justice.
 Her regional focus is Latin America, where she has spent the past decade conducting research and writing about Guatemala.

 Isaacs was born in Montreal, Canada.
 After graduating from McGill, she studied at Oxford University, obtaining an M. Phil in Latin American Studies (1982) and a D. Phil in Politics (1985).
 She served as a program officer at the Ford Foundation between 1985 and 1988, administering grants relating to Cuba and the Caribbean, as well as region-wide Latin American initiatives in the fields of international relations, democratic governance and higher education.